Please note that this privacy notice only applies if you engage with us through our Guernsey legal entity in accordance with its terms and conditions.

 We use the personal information you provide us in a number of ways.
 Those based wholly or partly on our legitimate interests are set out in paragraphs (a) to (f) inclusive and paragraphs (i) to (m) inclusive:

-In particular we and other Tilney group companies may use your information to monitor or record telephone conversations or other communications between you and us.
+In particular we and other Tilney Smith & Williamson Limited companies may use your information to monitor or record telephone conversations or other communications between you and us.
 We use these recordings (or transcripts of them):

 Recordings of telephone conversations may take place without the use of a warning tone.